 - You're done!

-If you're not running as administrator (or using PingPlotter as a service), then you'll need to configure WinPCap to start automatically (which is its default install mode).
-For more details on how to do this, see the WinPCap FAQ, question 7 and question 18.
+If you're not running as administrator (or using PingPlotter as a service), then you'll need to configure Npcap to start automatically (which is its default install mode).
+For more details on how to do this, see the Npcap FAQ.